john-science/mazelib/README.md

 ###### Notes

-It is an interesting phenomenon that this is the easiest possible solution to a maze for the human brain, but the longest and most complicated to code.
-Drunk college kids can use this algorithm to solve corn mazes with ease.
-But problems of geometry that the human mind finds trivial are actually comprised of much logic and understand.
+To the human brain, this is the easiest possible way to solve a maze.
+Drunk college kids use this algorithm to solve corn mazes every year.
+But if we go purely by the number of lines of code, this is one of the hardest maze-solving algorithms to implement on a computer.
+Neat.

 It should be noted that this algorithm does not solve mazes that are not perfect.